AranitheOracle/SysAdminTest-23/Challenge 3/Problem3.md

 After opening the github page , we can see that it is a basic html-css-js based website which was also mentioned in the task.
 I took some help from this video from **freecodecamp** (https://youtu.be/Wf2eSG3owoA?si=HStbjamGQYug83Fi).
 For hosting this I used the `nginx:latest` as base image to build.
-Then I created a *Dockerfile* with the following contents :--- [](Challenge3/Screenshots/dockerfile1.png)
+Then I created a *Dockerfile* with the following contents :---[DockerFile]
 ~~~
 FROM nginx:latest
 ADD . /usr/share/nginx/html